Soviet foreign policy in the Middle East: Arab–Iranian conflict

 The Soviet policy of favoring one Arab group often drove the others towards the West.
 Increased Soviet favoritism towards Iraq and Syria pushed Egypt (former Soviet ally) and Saudi Arabia back towards the West.
 The Soviets used a stick-and-carrot approach to persuade the Arabs into joining their sphere of influence, although the Arab League maintained closer ties with religion.
 The Soviets' invasion of Afghanistan severely reduced their popularity and credibility in the Arab world.
 Although Moscow initially reaped rewards from its involvement in the Arab world, it lost diplomatic trust through its missteps and lackluster policies.
 In addition to their invasion of Afghanistan, their most notable mistake was to initially support both Iran and Iraq during their early-1980s war before only supporting Iraq.
 This cost Iran the diplomatic respect of the Arab nations, pushing it further towards the West.
-Throughout the Cold War, foreign relations between the Soviet Union and the People’s Democratic Republic of Yemen (PDRY) are thought to have been particularly close.
-The PDRY was the only Arab state to ever have officially adopted Marxist-Leninist ideology and this long represented an ideological victory for the USSR.
-Throughout the state’s existence between 1967 and 1990, the USSR gained far-reaching influence over numerous sectors within the country, including its military, economy, and politics.
+Throughout the Cold War, foreign relations between the Soviet Union and the People's Democratic Republic of Yemen (PDRY) are thought to have been particularly close.
+The PDRY was the only Arab state to ever have officially adopted Marxist–Leninist ideology and this long represented an ideological victory for the USSR.
+Throughout the state's existence between 1967 and 1990, the USSR gained far-reaching influence over numerous sectors within the country, including its military, economy, and politics.

 Arab–Israeli conflict

 The Arab world dealt with social tensions through conflict, which the Soviets used to drive wedges between the Arabs and the West.
 The Middle East is a key supplier of oil for the Europeans.
-Arab nationalism affected relations between Iran and the Arab world; unlike the Arab countries, it was not colonized by the Western powers, who viewed it as a buffer state with the Soviet Union after the breakup of the Ottoman Empire following World War I, and saw itself as equal to the Europeans.
+Arab nationalism affected relations between Iran and the Arab world; unlike some Arab countries, it was not colonized by the Western powers, who viewed it as a buffer state with the Soviet Union after the breakup of the Ottoman Empire following World War I, and saw itself as equal to the Europeans.
 The Soviet invasion of Afghanistan created further tension with its support of fledgling communist regimes while attacking an Islamic nation.